Peonage: Peonage in the United States

 After the American Civil War of 1861–1865, peonage developed in the Southern United States.
 Poor white farmers and formerly enslaved African Americans known as freedmen, who could not afford their own land, would farm another person's land, exchanging labor for a share of the crops.
-This was called sharecropping and initially the benefits were mutual.
+This was called sharecropping.
 The land owner would pay for the seeds and tools in exchange for a percentage of the money earned from the crop and a portion of the crop.
 As time passed, many landowners began to abuse this system.
 The landowner would force the tenant farmer or sharecropper to buy seeds and tools from the land owner's store, which often had inflated prices.
 As sharecroppers were often illiterate, they had to depend on the books and accounting by the landowner and his staff.
 Other tactics included debiting expenses against the sharecropper's profits after the crop was harvested and "miscalculating" the net profit from the harvest, thereby keeping the sharecropper in perpetual debt to the landowner.
-Since the tenant farmers could not offset the costs, they were forced into involuntary labor due to the debts they owed the landowner.
+Because the tenant farmers could not offset the costs, they were forced into involuntary labor due to the debts they owed the landowner.
 Additionally, unpredictable or disruptive climatic conditions, such as droughts or storms, caused disruptions to seasonal plantings or harvests, which in turn, caused the tenant farmers to accrue debts with the landowners.

 After the U.S. Civil War, the South passed "Black Codes", laws to control freed black slaves.
 Vagrancy laws were included in these Black Codes.
 Homeless or unemployed African Americans who were between jobs, most of whom were former slaves, were arrested and fined as vagrants.
 Usually lacking the resources to pay the fine, the "vagrant" was sent to county labor or hired out under the convict lease program to a private employer.
 The authorities also tried to restrict the movement of freedmen between rural areas and cities, to between towns.